agravier/agravier.github.io/etc/notes/cn-coursera/notes02.md

 ### The generalized linear model (GLM)

-It's the same as the linear/non-linear model (signal\\(\rightarrow\\)feature filter\\(\rightarrow\\)static non-linearity (exponential)), with an additional nonlinear feedback filter that is convoluted with the output spike train and incorporated in the input to the static non-linearity.
+It's the same as the linear/non-linear model (signal$$\rightarrow$$feature filter$$\rightarrow$$static non-linearity (exponential)), with an additional nonlinear feedback filter that is convoluted with the output spike train and incorporated in the input to the static non-linearity.
 The shape of the additional non-linear feedback filter determines the if the feedback is positive of negative, and on which timescale.

 The maximum likelihood method is used to fit GLM.
 The choice of an exponential static non-linearity makes the application of the maximum likelihood method easier.